startergo/qemu-virgl-3dfx/wrappers/README.md

 ## Building Extras
 kjliew also created [qemu-xtra](https://github.com/kjliew/qemu-xtra) for extra addons that are not essential for QEMU-3dfx.
 One of them is QEMU-3dfx OpenGlide src.

-refer to https://github.com/kharovtobi/qemu-xtra/blob/master/README.md for more info about compiling them
+refer to [qemu-xtra Readme](/wrappers/extra/README.md) for more info about compiling them

 ## Packaging Guest Wrappers
 **Requirements**